dekuNukem/exixe/README.md

 Since each tube has its own driver, there is no need for multiplexing.
 Thus reducing the power consumption, simplifying the circuit design, increases perceived brightness, and prolongs the tube life.

+*[Click here](https://github.com/dekuNukem/exixe_clock) for my nanosecond precision clock using exixe modules in the above picture*

 ## Features